 Explanatory note: The delegations of Council functions under this bylaw are set out in the QLDC Register of Delegations.
-The bylaw also contains individual clauses which confer powers directly on the Harbourmaster and/or Enforcement Officers.
+Register of Delegations.
+The Bbylaw also contains individual clauses which confer powers directly on the Harbourmaster and/or Enforcement Officers.

 6 Interpretation